A theology of grip.

 But—God’s grip is the One Invariable Grip.

-Because of this, His grace is fierce.
+This is why His grace is fierce.

 Yet we’d prefer His grace not to be so fierce.
 We’d like it to be more like a gentle permission for who knows what we’re allowing into our lives.
-God’s grace is gentle, yes, but it is not permission for self-destruction.
+God’s grace is gentle, but it is not permission for self-destruction.

-Grace is God’s fierce, unconditional, unyielding movement into the deepest, darkest pits of our rebellion, into the most shameful and broken parts of our being, into the parts nobody will ever know about—so that our story will never read like Jacob’s—so that He can bind Himself to us there, in those very parts and places, and heal us in those places, and do so forever.
+Grace is God’s fierce, unconditional, unyielding movement into the deepest, darkest corners of our rebellion, into the most shameful and broken parts of our being, into the parts nobody will ever know about—so that our story will never read like Jacob’s—so that He can bind Himself to us there, in those very parts and places, and heal us in those places, and do so forever.
 FOREVER!

 Which means grace is not God tolerating our ruin.
-It is God refusing to leave us to it.
+It is God refusing to abandon us to it.
 What we call “wrath” is often just the consuming fire of divine love refusing to make peace with the things that are slow-walking us away from communion with Him—which means away from Life itself—and, therefore, into nonexistence.

-We have lost our minds.
+We have lost our minds completely.

 And God has stepped inside the psych ward of our delusion.